This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Radiation: Radiation kills cancer cells and prevents the cancer from spreading.
 Radiation may also help stop your cancer from coming back after surgery.
 You may need radiation before, during, or after surgery.

 - Surgery: You may need surgery to remove your tumor and some of the tissue around it.
 A graft may be used to replace bone or tissue that may have been removed.
 A graft is a piece of tissue from another area of your body or from a donor.
-In some cases, your caregiver may need to amputate (remove) your limb to remove your tumor.
+In some cases, your healthcare provider may need to amputate (remove) your limb to remove your tumor.

 With surgery, you may bleed more than expected or get an infection.
 If surgery was done on your arm or leg, you may have trouble doing your usual activities.
 Even with treatment, liposarcoma may grow back, spread, or be life-threatening.
 You may need to have another surgery and other treatments to treat cancer that comes back.
 If your liposarcoma is not treated, your cancer may spread to other areas of your body.
 The cancer cells may damage your organs and your symptoms may worsen.
 This can be life-threatening.